qiskit-community/MicroQiskit/README.md

 ### Available gates

 Quantum gates are added to circuits in MicroQiskit in the same way as in Qiskit.
-The main difference is that the set of available gates in MicroQiskit is limited to `x`, `cx`, `rx`, and `h`.
+The main difference is that the set of available gates in MicroQiskit is limited to `x`, `h`, `cx`, `rx`, `ry` and `rz`.
 All others can be created if and when required from this basic set.